skeledrew/clide/README.md

 - Prolog is meant to manage the knowledge base
 - The print function is currently needed to simulate a return for Python statements and Hy
 - Cannot use regular parens with parser due to mangling of Python and Prolog functions
-- Prolog works for unknown reasons; will break any time
+- Prolog works for unknown reasons; may break any time
+- The global variables '_last_shell_result' and '_last_shell_result' can be used for issues with using nested Shell and Prolog

 ### ToDo
 - Add natural language
 - Add logging
-- Line editing and history
 - Add JS via Rhino/Nashorn
 - Setup script
 - Autodetect lang without identifier use